-7.8 The Question of Hurrian Ethnicity
+7.8 The question of Hurrian ethnicity

-As we have been emphasizing in other publications,28 the evidence from Urkesh has been increasingly supporting the validity of linking the growing body of distinctive features in material culture with the presupposition of a strongly marked Hurrian ethnic identity.
+As we have been emphasizing in other publications, 29 the evidence from Urkesh has been increasingly supporting the validity of linking the growing body of distinctive features in material culture with the presupposition of a strongly marked Hurrian ethnic identity.
 The conclusions we have reached in this study further support the same thesis.
-The incontrovertible evidence is that
+The incontrovertible evidence is that we have a monumental complex, with strong and unique typological correlations to Chuera; that they both date in their present form to late ED III; and that they both rest on

-28 G. Buccellati, "Urkesh and the Question of Early Hurrian Urbanism," in M. Hudson and B. A. Levine, eds., Urbanization and Land Ownership in the Ancient Near East (Peabody Museum Bulletin 7; Cambridge: Peabody Museum of Archaeology and Ethnography/ Harvard University), 229-50; G. Buccellati, "The Monumental Urban Complex at Urkesh," SCCNH 15 (2005), 3-28; M. Kelly-Buccellati, "Andirons at Urkesh," cited; M. Kelly-Buccellati, "Urkesh and the North," SCCNH 15 (2005), 29-40.
+29 G. Buccellati, "Urkesh and the Question of Early Hurrian Urbanism," in M. Hudson and B. A. Levine, eds., Urbanization and Land Ownership in the Ancient Near East, Peabody Museum Bulletin 7, Cambridge: Peabody Museum of Archaeology and Ethnography/Harvard University, pp. 229-250; G. Buccellati, "The Monumental Urban Complex at Urkesh," SCCNH 15 (2005) pp. 3-28; M. Kelly-Buccellati, "Andirons at Urkesh", cited; M. Kelly-Buccellati, "Urkesh and the North," SCCNH 15 (2005) pp. 29-40.

-we have a monumental complex, with strong and unique typological correlations to Chuera; that they both date in their present form to late ED III; and that they both rest on an earlier phase that, though largely inaccessible, clearly follows the same typology as the one we actually have.
+an earlier phase that, though largely inaccessible, clearly follows the same typology as the one we actually have.